CEED/libCEED/examples/fluids/README.md

 #### Channel flow

-The Channel problem the following command-line options are available in addition to the Newtonian Ideal Gas options:
+The Channel problem has the following command-line options in addition to the Newtonian Ideal Gas options:

 :::{list-table} Channel Runtime Options
 :header-rows: 1